This study unit will help you to:

 - Name the cartilages, membranes, and ligaments that are adjacent to the hyoid bone.

 The hyoid bone is a small U-shaped bone located in the anterior neck between the epiglottis and the thyroid cartilage.
-It does not articulate directly with other bones.
-Instead, it is connected to adjacent bones solely via muscles and ligaments.
-The hyoid bone serves as an attachment site for the muscles of the floor of the mouth, the tongue, the larynx, the epiglottis, and the pharynx.
+It does not articulate directly with other bones, but instead is connected to adjacent bones via muscles and ligaments.
+The hyoid bone serves as an attachment site for the muscles of the floor of the mouth, tongue, larynx, epiglottis, and pharynx.

 Together with these muscles, the hyoid bone assists in movements, such as opening the jaw, articulating, swallowing, and coughing.